PrefectHQ/prefect/docs/orchestration/flow_config/upgrade.md

 If you did set an `Environment` explicitly on a flow, you'll want to transition your flows to use an equivalent `RunConfig`.
 Below we'll outline a few common environment setups, and their equivalents using run-configs.

-*Note that while `Environment` based configuration is deprecated, support for environments will stick around for several versions.
-Your old flows should continue to run fine, giving you time to figure out a good transition plan.*

 ## LocalEnvironment